ShieldOrder/shieldorder/README.md

 # ShieldOrder
+GitHub Profile

 This profile hosts independent, public infrastructure artifacts focused on governance process clarity and verification hygiene.

-The work here does not advocate outcomes, assign authority, or replace human judgment.
+This work does not advocate outcomes, assign authority, or replace human judgment.
 It provides portable structure that makes decision processes legible, auditable, and durable across institutional turnover.

----

-## Active Artifacts
+## Active artifacts

 ### Process Layer Doctrine (PLD)
 A mechanism-neutral doctrine defining execution hygiene for governance and grant systems.